pulumi/pulumi-hugo/themes/default/content/what-is/what-is-configuration-management.md

 ## How does configuration management relate to infrastructure as code?

-Although configuration management (as a process) can apply to managing cloud infrastructure, the implementation of most configuration management tools make them less suitable for use in an infrastructure as code use case than a dedicated infrastructure as code tool like Pulumi.
+Although configuration management (as a process) can apply to managing cloud infrastructure, the implementation of most configuration management tools make them less suitable for use in an [infrastructure as code](/what-is/what-is-infrastructure-as-code/) (IaC) use case than a dedicated infrastructure as code tool like Pulumi.
 However, configuration management tools are great companions to an infrastructure as code tool like Pulumi, offering the ability to perform fine-grained configuration changes on cloud infrastructure provisioned via Pulumi (for example, ensuring that the operating system on a cloud instance is configured in a specific way or with a specific software package or application).
+Here's [a great example of using Pulumi and Ansible together](/blog/deploy-wordpress-aws-pulumi-ansible/).

 ## Conclusion